 Debt Ceiling, Budge Cuts Theatre: The Act of Matthews and Walsh

 The GOP law makers and talking heads criticize the President for not naming cuts in the budget.
-Then the GOP majority house passes a joke-of-a bill with a fancy title, “Cut, Cap and Balance” [for cut spending, cap the debt ceiling and balance the budget].
+Then the GOP majority house passes a joke-of-a bill with a fancy title, “Cut, Cap and Balance” [for cut spending, cap the debt ceiling instead of filing for bankruptcy and balance the budget].
 Name is catchy.
 Intended purposes are good.
 But, the bill itself is a farce and political theater.
 Guess what the bill lacks?
 Specifics on what and where to cut.
 Specifics is exactly where the Republicans are critical of the President.

 Chris Matthews calls the GOP congressman Joe Walsh on this empty bill and calls it what it is – a joke.
 The congressman, trained in the art of delivering GOP talking points, attacks and attacks and attacks Chris.
 Waste of time to watch, but an entertaining exchange, nevertheless! 🙂 Via Huffington Post: